 Being a meaningful user indicates successful achievement of specific procedural and clinical benchmarks using certified EHR technology.
 Providers will attain meaningful use by progressing through three stages during their years of participation in the EHR Incentive Program and attesting to those achievements.
 Stage 1 criteria focused on capturing information electronically in a structured format, implementing clinical decision support tools, engaging patients in their healthcare, and reporting public health and quality measures.
 Stage 1 meaningful use has been effectively retired by CMS starting December 15, 2015.
-Modified Stages 2 and 3 will have a greater focus on advanced clinical processes, health information exchange and improvements in quality of care and patient access.
-Other aspects of the HITECH Act in addition to the EHR Incentive Program, such as provisions for health information exchanges, are designed to support the meaningful use of electronic health information.
+Modified Stages 2 and 3 have a greater focus on advanced clinical processes, health information exchange, and improvements in quality of care and patient access.
+In addition to the EHR Incentive Program, other aspects of the HITECH Act such as provisions for health information exchanges are designed to support the meaningful use of electronic health information.

 Payment Adjustments & Hardship Information

 Eligible professionals may be exempt from MEDICARE payment adjustments if they can show that demonstrating meaningful use would result in a significant hardship.
 To be considered for an exception, an eligible professional must complete a Hardship Exception application along with proof of the hardship.
 If approved, the hardship exception is valid for 1 payment year only.
 A new application must be submitted if the hardship continues for the following payment year.
 In no case may a provider be granted an exception for more than 5 years.
-For more information visit the CMS EHR Payment Adjustments & Hardship Information website and CMS Payment Adjustments and Hardship Exceptions Tipsheet for Eligible Professionals.
+For more information visit the CMS EHR Payment Adjustments & Hardship Information webpage.